AnInvertedFern/BackEndPortfolio/README.md

 "Fred Joe" - User ID : 7, Password : AmThirdUser, Role : User

 \* User IDs are auto generated and system dependent, check the backend console or database to confirm for your system

+Made By CT!

+See the Frontend at [github.com/AnInvertedFern/FrontEndPortfolio](https://github.com/AnInvertedFern/FrontEndPortfolio)!